-The College Board Counselor Recognition Program is a small way to honor the innovative middle and high school counselors who go the extra mile to expand opportunity for students—and who are seeing results.
+The College Board Counselor Recognition Program honors the innovative middle and high school counselors who go the extra mile to expand opportunity for students—and who are seeing results.

 Corrine Caridi, Bethel High School, Bethel, CT